 4. Go sightseeing

-Still, if you make it into Brussels, you won’t be disappointed!
+Still, if you make it to Brussels, you won’t be disappointed!
 Start in the Grand Place, the historic and political center of the city, known for its guildhouses and medieval architecture.
-The St. Michael and St. Gudula Cathedral is a must-see and the Town Hall offers frequent public events.
-Swing by the Atomium, the popular symbol of the 1958 World’s Fair.
+The St. Michael and St. Gudula Cathedral is a must-see, and the Town Hall offers frequent public events.
+Swing by the Atomium, the famous symbol of the 1958 World’s Fair.
 Tour one of the buildings that houses the European Parliament.
-Explore world-class museums like the Mont des Arts, the Musical Instruments Museum, and House of European History.
+Explore world-class museums like the Mont des Arts, the Musical Instruments Museum, and the House of European History.
 Swing by Cantillon Brewery for classic Belgian brews.

-If you prefer to stay close to the airport, head into the nearby town of Charleroi.
+If you prefer to stay close to the airport, head to the nearby town of Charleroi.
 The Photography Museum, European Flight Simulator, and Airspace Indoor Skydiving are fun options to pass the time.

-However you spend the time away from the airport, arrive back early enough to clear Security and make your next flight!
+However, if you spend the time away from the airport, return early enough to clear Security and make your next flight!

 5. WiFi